andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 Way cooler.

-After supper I saunter over to the bar for end of trip celebratory nightcap.
-I plop myself down at a plush barstool with thoughts of a Rye Old Fashioned dancing through my head.
+After supper I mosey over to the bar for end of trip celebratory nightcap.
+I plop down at a plush barstool with a thirst for a Rye Old Fashioned to warsh'n the trail dust off me gullet.
 Over the course of the next 5 minutes the bartender walks past me a half dozen times without so much as acknowledging my presence.
 Now I'm not one to offhandedly besmirch a keeper of the bar.
 They are busy people.
 They have a tough job.
 I appreciate bartenders with every corpuscle of my being.

 But this bar is not busy.
-There's a group of 3 people at one corner of the bar then me.
+There's me and a group of 3 people at the other corner of the bar.
 I'm not necessarily in a hurry but it's kinda part of the job to at least toss down a napkin and say "hey boss what'll it be for ya?"
 I have enough time to pull out my phone and search other bars in the area that would more appropriately quench my thirst.
 This place is too snooty anyways.

-I drop my phone into my pocket, slide my barstool out behind me, and promptly bash my head into a rack of wine glasses overhanging the bar.
-I'm fine but there are a couple wine glasses who are worse for wear.
-Now I gotta say, brother if you want to get a bartender's attention bash your head into a rack of wine glasses because I HAD his attention.
+I drop my phone into my pocket, slide my barstool out behind me, and enthusiastically bash my head into a rack of wine glasses overhanging the bar.
+My thick skull endures the episode unscathed but it leaves a few wine glasses that are worse for wear.
+Now I gotta say brother, if you want to get a bartender's attention, just bash your head into a rack of wine glasses.
+Because I HAD his attention.

-Which iss a double edged sword.
-I've gotten his attention but I had my heart set on another bar.
-After helping him & a colleague clean up the mess I made the barkeep throws down a napkin in front of me & says "hey boss what'll it be for ya?"
+Which is a double edged sword.
+I've gotten his attention but I no longer wish to tipple at this establishment.
+A mighty awkward pickle I find myself in.
+After helping clean up my mess the barkeep throws down a napkin & says "hey boss what'll it be for ya?"
+Damn you Santa Fe.

 "Rye Old Fashioned"